-This week started with the discovery of a virus threat called the Octopus Scanner malware which has been found in infected GitHub repositories .
+This week started with the discovery of a threat called Octopus Scanner which has been found in infected GitHub repositories.
 What we know is that it has been lurking on the cloud platform for several weeks now and it is created by an unknown hacking group.
 The malware has been discovered by the GitHub security team during an analysis of the hosted projects.
 The Octopus Scanner is perceived to be a dangerous threat which is programmed to primarily deploy itself via the Apache NetBeans development environment.

 The Octopus Scanner Malware Uses GitHub as a Distribution Medium